 An investment in this offering may result in uncertain U.S. federal income tax consequences.
-For instance, because there are no authorities that directly address instruments similar to the units we are issuing in this offering, the allocation an investor makes with respect to the purchase price of a unit between the Class A ordinary shares and the one-fourth of a warrant to purchase one Class A ordinary share included in each unit could be challenged by the IRS or courts.
+For instance, because there are no authorities that directly address instruments similar to the units we are issuing in this offering, the allocation an investor makes with respect to the purchase price of a unit between the Class A ordinary shares and the one-third of a warrant to purchase one Class A ordinary share included in each unit could be challenged by the IRS or courts.
 Furthermore, the U.S. federal income tax consequences of a cashless exercise of warrants included in the units we are issuing in this offering is unclear under current law.
 Finally, it is unclear whether the redemption rights with respect to our ordinary shares suspend the running of a U.S. Holder's (as defined below in "Taxation - United States Federal Income Tax Considerations - General") holding period for purposes of determining whether any gain or loss realized by such holder on the sale or exchange of Class A ordinary shares is long-term capital gain or loss and for determining whether any dividend we pay would be considered "qualified dividends" for U.S. federal income tax purposes.
 See the section titled "Taxation - United States Federal Income tax purposes.
-See the section titled "Taxation - United States Prospective investors should consult their tax advisors with respect to these and other tax consequences when purchasing, holding or disposing of our securities.
+See the section titled "Taxation - United States Federal Income Tax Considerations" for a summary of the U.S. federal income tax considerations of an investment in our securities.
+Prospective investors should consult their tax advisors with respect to these and other tax consequences when purchasing, holding or disposing of our securities.